USA Today newspaper - Youth Jailed

 The newspaper was custom made by the production and is printed on traditional stock, the Hill Valley edition features an image of Marty Junior being arrested outside the courthouse following the hoverboard chase with the headline above 'YOUTH JAILED, MARTY MCFLY JUNIOR ARRESTED FOR THEFT', to the right of this is an article about the incident which describes the events.
 The newspaper is dated Thursday October 22, 2015 and features various other fictionalised reports such as the upcoming visit of Queen Diana and the Chicago Cubs winning the World Series, other futuristic references include the release of Jaws 17, a man killed by litter thrown from a flying car and a pitcher being suspended for using a bionic arm.
 To the verso the paper contains various weather reports which are unrelated to the production and is blank to the interior.

-The newspaper measures approximately 22" x 13.75" and remains in excellent folded condition exhibiting some toning with an extra vertical fold now largely flattened generally fine.
+The newspaper measures approximately 22" x 13.75" and remains in excellent folded condition with minimal wear, extremely fine.

 An instantly recognisable and highly displayable artefact from this classic science fiction trilogy which requires no introduction.

 |Movie / TV Show||Back to the Future Part II|